-(Deemed to be University) (Re-accredited by NAAC with a CGPA of 3.64 on a four-point scale at 'A++' Grade) (An ISO 9001: 2015 Certified University)
+(Re-accredited by NAAC with a CGPA of 3.64 on a four-point scale at A++ Grade) (An ISO 9001: 2015 Certified University)

 Definitions:

 • Programme Educational Objectives (PEOs): Programme Educational Objectives are a set of broad features that explicitly identify what learners can do with what they have learned.
 Thus, PEOs are what the programme is preparing graduates for the career and professional life.